Want to start reading immediately? Get a FREE ebook with your print copy when you select the "bundle" option. T+Cs apply.

 1. Allow AI to make recommendations, but let humans decide

 In this scenario, AI is your best adviser, but it won’t decide on your behalf.
 This scenario is, therefore, a safe first step, as you are learning to work with AI.

-Let’s return to our example of AI choosing a team to perform a specific task.
+Imagine that AI chooses a team to perform a specific task.
 In this scenario, based on an approach developed by IBM, a human defines parameters that are relevant for the performance of the team.
 This human reflects what skills the team should have to succeed in its task.
-He or she relies on experience and intuition to identify the needed characteristics.
+They rely on experience and intuition to identify the needed characteristics.
 The parameters could be, for example, that at least one team member should have each of the following attributes:

 - Five years of experience in cloud programming.

 - Five years of experience in the industry of the client.

 - Fluency in French.

 - Located in central Europe.

 The human would define these attributes for the AI system.
 The AI would search for suitable employees throughout the firm’s databases and suggest an optimal team.
 AI could use various approaches for recognizing the needed skills, in addition to formal CV and skill databases, such as the textual analyses we discussed above.
 The AI might suggest, for example, a three-person team: